| Asthma

 Some medicines may exacerbate asthma

-anti-inflammatory drugs (NSAIDs) may be harmful in people with asthma.
+• Aspirin and other pain relievers: aspirin and drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) may be harmful in people with asthma.
 Ibuprofen, naporxen and ketoprofen are examples of NSAIDs.
 Usually acetaminophen can be taken, a medicine used for fever and pain.
 Very rarely, even acetaminophen may make asthma worse.

-to use, but they can cause side effects.
+• Antihistamines: antihistamines are safe for people with asthma to use, but they can cause side effects.
 Some antihistamines can't be taken with certain other medicines.

-blood pressure and heart disease.
+• Medicines for blood pressure: Beta blockers are drugs used to control blood pressure and heart disease.
 Sometimes they are given to people who have anxiety or headaches.
 This group of drugs includes propranol, atenolol and metoprolol.
 All of the drugs in this group can make asthma worse.

 ACE inhibitors are another type of medicine given to treat blood pressure, heart disease and, sometimes, diabetes.
 Drugs such as captopril, enalapril and lisinopril are included in this group.
 These medicines appear to be safe for people with asthma.
 However, some people cough when taking ACE inhibitors.
 If the cough is caused by the medication, it will usually go away a week or so after the medication is stopped.

-of contrast dye is given to make the x-ray picture show up.
+• Contrast dyes for x-rays: sometimes when having an x-ray, a shot of contrast dye is given to make the x-ray picture show up.
 Some contrast dyes may make asthma worse.

-- Other medicines: any medicine can cause wheezing or shortness of
+• Other medicines: any medicine can cause wheezing or shortness of breath if there is an allergic reaction to it.

 Website: